sdsykes/nut-10/README.md

 #### Parse
 A simple recursive descent parser.
 The rules for Doggolang indicate that everything is either a "block" (which is a sequence of statements), a "statement" (which is an assignment or an if or while, or a plain variable name for the final value), or an "expression" (which gives a numerical or boolean result).

 The whole program is in fact a block, so all we need to do is call parse_block and this should return the complete syntax tree.
 All in all the parsing is not complex, and is achieved in less than 60 lines of code.

-Initially I did not support operator precedence as none of the examples would be affected by it, but it wasn't that hard to add and I am happier with the result.
+Initially I did not support operator precedence as none of the given examples are affected by it, but it wasn't that hard to add and I am happier with the result.
+We do this by moving an operator to the top of a node subtree when we encounter it and the preceding operator was of higher precedence.

 #### Generate
 The code generator walks the ast and generates a small amount of assembly for each node.